-A number of our attorneys hold the highest ratings from Martindale-Hubbell, are Board Certified in Real Estate Law and have been recognized by Chambers USA, Best Lawyers in America® and Florida Super Lawyers.
+A number of our attorneys hold the highest ratings from Martindale-Hubbell, are Board Certified in Real Estate Law and Condominium and Planned Development Law and have also been recognized by Chambers USA, Best Lawyers in America® and Florida Super Lawyers.
 Our attorneys are also active in professional organizations and legal committees that shape and influence the industry.
-One of our team members has been a member of The Florida Bar Committee on Condominiums and Planned Developments for more than 30 years, serves on the Board of the American College of Real Estate Lawyers, and is past chair of the Real Property, Probate & Trust Law Section of The Florida Bar.
+One of our team members has been a member of The Florida Bar Committee on Condominium and Planned Development for more than 30 years, serves on the Board of the American College of Real Estate Lawyers, and is past chair of the Real Property, Probate & Trust Law Section of The Florida Bar.
+Another one of our team members has led the Florida Bar’s Condominium and Planned Development Certification Review Course for the last three years and has recently been appointed as Co-Vice Chair to The Florida Bar Condominium and Planned Development Committee.
 Lastly, our attorneys frequently speak and write on community association issues, including acquisition and sales, mixed-use developments, workouts, and other real estate topics.

 Real Estate Development